Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Gonadorelin Cost Structure

 Compounded gonadorelin offers more affordable access, typically ranging from $100-250 per month.
 The lower cost reflects the peptide's simpler synthesis and longer history of compounding.
-However, quality can vary significantly between compounding facilities, making source selection important.
+But quality can vary significantly between compounding facilities, making source selection important.

 The higher injection frequency required for gonadorelin (typically three times daily versus twice daily for kisspeptin) increases supply consumption and associated costs.
 Patients must factor in needle and syringe expenses, which can add $20-40 monthly to treatment costs.